Modern Slavery Statement

 In addition to the above, the KION Group has undertaken to comply with the United Nations Universal Declaration of Human Rights, European Convention for the Protection of Human Rights and Fundamental Freedoms, and the fundamental labour conventions of the International Labour Organisation (ILO) (also documented in the ILO Declaration on Fundamental Principles and Rights at Work).

-Our standard Terms and Conditions of Purchase have been updated to include warranties from the supplier that their business is conducted in a manner that is consistent with the principles of the Act ("Supplier Warranties").
+During the SCQ process, suppliers are requested to agree to the Company’s standard Terms and Conditions of Purchase (“Linde Standard Terms”) which include warranties from the supplier that their business is conducted in a manner that is consistent with the principles of the Act.
 A supplier must also notify the Company as soon as it becomes aware of any actual or suspected modern slavery in its supply chain.

 Effectiveness of Actions